ima21981/comp122-f24_mine/format-encodings/notes_10_30.md

         - focus on a chain of "if else-if" statements
         - thus unifing all conditional statements into one approach
    1. What does this mean?
-      * A change to the TAC transform algorithm for Conditional Statements
+      * I changed to the TAC transform algorithm for Conditional Statements
       * New files:
         - reference/TAC2mips_revised.md
         - reference/TAC_transformation/conditional2TAC.md